AaltoSciComp/scicomp-docs/scicomp/hybrid-events.rst

   you, answer basic questions, etc.  This person should be able to interrupt you immediately for pressing questions.
 - Audio is the most important part and will most often go wrong.
-Make sure you use microphones well, don't count on room mics, do an audio check before, ask audience if it is good and make sure they tell you early if things get worse.
+Make sure you use microphones well, don't count on wide-area room mics, do an audio check days before and immediately before, ask audience if it is good, and make sure they tell you immediately if problems develop.early if things get worse.

 Feedback and interaction
 ~~~~~~~~~~~~~~~~~~~~~~~~